-The overvoltage crowbar is designed to blow a system input fuse when the output voltage of the step-down regulator rises much higher than nominal levels.
-The crowbar causes huge currents to flow, that blow the fuse
+The overvoltage crowbar is designed to blow a system input fuse when the output voltage of the regulator rises much higher than nominal levels.
+The crowbar causes huge currents to flow, that blow the fuse to protect against a shorted top MOSFET if the short occurs while the controller is operating.

 A comparator monitors the output for overvoltage conditions.
-The comparator (OV) detects overvoltage faults greater than 7.5% above the nominal output voltage.
+The comparator (0V) detects overvoltage faults greater than 7.5% above the nominal output voltage.
 When this condition is sensed, the top MOSFET is turned off and the bottom MOSFET is turned on until the overvoltage condition is cleared.
 The output of this comparator is only latched by the overvoltage condition itself and will therefore allow a switching regulator system having a poor PC layout to function while the design is being debugged.
-The bottom MOSFET remains on continuously for as long as the OV condition persists; if V{OUT} returns to safe level, normal operation automatically resumes.
+The bottom MOSFET remains on continuously for as long as the OV condition persists; if V{OLIT} returns to a safe level, normal operation automatically resumes.
 A shorted top MOSFET will result in a high current condition which will open the system fuse.
 The switching regulator will regulate properly with a leaky top MOSFET by altering the duty cycle to accommodate the leakage.